-- Earned semester hours include all grades (A, B, C, D, S, and P) including all +/- variations and applied transfer work. - · Attempted semester hours include the grades listed above, as well as E, F, U, W, WF, and XF. - For repeated courses, credits from each time a student is enrolled are applied to the attempted and earned credits.
+- Earned semester credits include all grades (A, B, C, D, S, and P) including all +/- variations and applied transfer work. - Attempted semester credits include the grades listed above, as well as F, U, W, and XF. - For repeated courses, credits from each time a student is enrolled are applied to the attempted and earned credits.
 However, only the most recent grade earned is used when calculating the cumulative GPA. - Transfer credit accepted at the time of admission, if applicable, is not included when calculating cumulative GPA.
 Such credits are, however, included in the determination of a student's cumulative GPA required. - Transfer credits are also included when calculating the completion ratio and maximum time frame.